timholy/ProgressMeter.jl/README.md

 end
 ```

 In the above example, the data passed to `showvalues` is evaluated even if the progress bar is not updated.
-To avoid this unnecessary computation and reduce the overhead you can alternatively pass a zero-argument function as a callback to the `showvalues` keyword.
+To avoid this unnecessary computation and reduce the overhead,
+you can alternatively pass a zero-argument function as a callback to the `showvalues` keyword.

 ```julia
 x,n = 1,10